It’s also a terrible way to learn from your customers.

 First, while a focus group works great for some types of research, it’s a poor methodology for journey mapping.
 To get to the emotions, you need to talk to customers individually.
 Most people are reluctant to share their full emotions in group settings.
 It takes a brave person to share deep emotions in front of a group.
 There are also issues with efficiency and group think that should make you think twice about relying on focus group feedback for journey maps.

 That said, we do occasionally use focus groups for a secondary methodology.
 But only for end-to-end experience maps, and only after conducting a digital ethnography.
-The ethno displays the emotions, and the focus groups help us to zero in one some unanswered questions.
+The ethnography displays the emotions, and the focus groups help us to zero in one some unanswered questions.

 But more important than the methodology is this flawed approach.